A beautiful zebra cake, frosted with caramel buttercream, and rich chocolate ganache!

 This year, we are celebrating women’s day with flowers, a lovely meal, champagne, and a very special chocolate zebra cake!
 I like to think that this cake is fancy, I mean look at all of the layers and the colours!
 One would think that it’s complicated, but in fact it’s very easy to make and the ingredients are quite simple as well.

 If you have been following my blog, you would know that I love baking in my Multicooker Redmond, I find it very convenient and easy to use, it works with the 3D heating system which distributes the heat evenly, and the goods that I bake turn out perfect every single time!

 To frost the cake I made a silky smooth caramel buttercream by adding brown sugar to it.
-The secret of this smooth buttercream is adding a quarter of a cup of heavy cream, it makes a huge difference and give the silky smooth texture to the buttercream!
-Also it’s very important to make sure that you are using powdered sugar, if you’re making your own powdered sugar from granulated sugar you have to make sure that the crystals are completely broken down and that the sugar is smooth, as you don’t want to feel the granulated sugar in your buttercream.
+The secret of this smooth buttercream is adding a quarter of a cup of heavy cream, it makes a huge difference and gives the silky smooth texture to the buttercream!
+Also, it’s very important to make sure that you are using powdered sugar if you’re making your own powdered sugar from granulated sugar you have to make sure that the crystals are completely broken down and that the sugar is smooth, as you don’t want to feel the granulated sugar in your buttercream.

 To make the drip cake, frost your cake with buttercream and chill in the fridge for at least half an hour.
 When the ganache is ready let it chill for 15 minutes, then pour it over the cold cake carefully and slowly, and the dripping ganache will start to set.
 Finally, garnish with grated dark chocolate!

 Invite your family over, bake this cake, and celebrate all the great women in your life!
 Have a wonderful Women’s day!!

 Easy chocolate zebra cake with smooth chocolate drip ganache

 - 1 tsp vanilla extract

 For the buttercream